eZmaxinc/eZmax-SDK-go/docs/ListSaveListpresentationV1Response.md

 NewListSaveListpresentationV1ResponseWithDefaults instantiates a new ListSaveListpresentationV1Response object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetMPayload

-`func (o *ListSaveListpresentationV1Response) GetMPayload() ListSaveListpresentationV1ResponseMPayload`

-GetMPayload returns the MPayload field if non-nil, zero value otherwise.

-### GetMPayloadOk

-`func (o *ListSaveListpresentationV1Response) GetMPayloadOk() (*ListSaveListpresentationV1ResponseMPayload, bool)`

-GetMPayloadOk returns a tuple with the MPayload field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetMPayload

-`func (o *ListSaveListpresentationV1Response) SetMPayload(v ListSaveListpresentationV1ResponseMPayload)`

-SetMPayload sets MPayload field to given value.

 ### GetObjDebugPayload